 Twelve initiated into USAO education honor society

-Twelve students at the University of Science and Arts were honored in March as they were initiated into Kappa Delta Pi, an international honor society in education.
+Twelve students at the University of Science and Arts were initiated into Kappa Delta Pi, an international honor society in education.

 “We are very proud of these initiates,” said Dr. Jeanne Mather, sponsor of the group and professor of education at USAO.

 “Each has excelled in college, understands the importance of being a lifelong learner and is expected to be an outstanding educator who will truly make a difference in his or her students’ lives.
 Each has accepted the philosophy of teaching students through an interdisciplinary approach and emphasizing critical thinking and problem solving skills.”

 Students initiated include deaf education senior Jacob Alexander, of Yukon; Regina Baker, a post-baccalaureate elementary education major from Alex; Tuttle native Kylie Clark, a sophomore studying early childhood and elementary education; elementary education senior Crystal Carroll, of Dibble; Chickasha resident Ashlee Cox, a sophomore studying early childhood education and Aubrey Dorman, an elementary education senior from Lindsay.

 Also initiated were Melanie Hiatt, an elementary education senior from Chickasha; sophomore Alexandria Neighbors, a Tuttle native studying early childhood education; Lawton resident Jim Nguyen doing post-baccalaureate studies in mathematics; an elementary education senior Amanda Russell, of Newcastle; April Self, an art senior from Chickasha; and senior elementary education major Rachel Sharpe, of Tulsa.